 On June 12, 1996, Sprint was publicly announced as Ciena’s first customer, with the MultiWave 1600 initially deployed along a 200 mile mid-Western route on Sprint’s network.
 Over the next few years, Sprint would deploy Ciena systems across its fiber network nationwide – driving the early growth of Ciena and helping change the telecom landscape forever.

 “The day we announced Sprint as our first customer, that was a proud day for all of us,” said Alexander.
 “For the entire team there was a sense of excitement at what we’d achieved.”

 Do you have memories of the early years at Ciena?
 Let us know in the comments box.
-And check back for future posts on the 20-year history of Ciena, where we'll have more insight and more great pictures from the last 20 years.
+And if you have pictures we'd love to see them.

 This story was originally published in 2012 to celebrate our 20-year anniversary, and has been updated with new information and pictures.